collective-intelligence-lab/intelliproof/README.md

 - Remove any involvement of evidence in validate edge function - (DONE)
 - Make sure save also saves the edge scores - (DONE)
 - Make sure a 0 scored edge does not affect the score at all - (DONE)
-- Walk through building 6 - 7 nodes, manually calculate score and compare with AI generated to ensure the calculation is as expected
+- Walk through building 6 - 7 nodes, manually calculate score and compare with AI generated to ensure the calculation is as expected - (DONE)
+- Evidence analysis / justification not updating when node is modified, only score gets updated
 - Deleting a NODE that was connected to another node should re-trigger the automation for get claim cred.
 Right now if you delete the edge it does this, but not when u delete the node (which in turn deletes the edge)
+- Swap target and source claim in validate edge function.
 - Enter key should save content and trigger automation
   - ensure no other edge cases around this
 - Enable drag and drop of evidence onto nodes